Gangneung: Buses

 Local transit operators connect communities in the city divided three regions.
 This is managed by Gangneung City Office and the operation is carried out by each transportation company.

-Gangneung Intercity Bus Terminal operates the intercity bus and operates six Express Bus line in the Gangneung Express Bus Terminal, the largest terminal in Gangwon Province.
+Gangneung Intercity Bus Terminal operates the intercity bus and operates six Express Bus line in the Gangneung Express Bus Terminal, the largest terminal in Gangwon State.

 Taxi

 A total of 589 units in Gangneung are operating taxi licenses.
-The basic fare of Gangneung city taxi is 2,800 won for 2 km.
+The basic fare of Gangneung taxi is 2,800 won for 2 km.
 After that, 100 won will be charged for 152m from 2 km to 6 km, and 200 won will be charged for 152m after 6 km. but Jumunjin area, Gangdong-meon, Okgye area are designated as exceptional areas to 45% extra charge.

 Sea transport

 Gangneung Port Passenger Terminal of Gangneung Harbor handles the Gangneung-Ulneung passenger ship.

 Sports

 Football

 Gangneung is the home of the K3 League football club Gangneung City FC and is one of the two cities where K League football team Gangwon FC plays its home matches.
 Since 1976, Gangneung Jeil High School and Gangneung Junior high school soccer team rivalry Derby, which is held every day in the Dano Festival, have become popular.